checkr/oauth-docs/checkr_oauth_integration_guide.md

 When a user wants to connect their Checkr account to your platform, they’ll go through these steps:

 1. On your website, the user will click a link that takes them to Checkr, passing along your application `client_id`.
-2. On Checkr’s website, the user will be prompted to connect their Checkr account, or create a new account if they don’t already have one.
+2. Once on Checkr’s website, the user will be prompted to authorize your application by either:
+    - Creating a new account with a credit card
+    - Login into their existing account
+    - If they are already connected, simply authorizing the application
 3. The user will then be redirected back to your site (specifically to your `redirect_uri`), passing along an authorization `code`.
-4. Using this `code`, your website will be able to create a token for this account and store it on your data store.
+4. Using this `code`, your website will be able to create an `access_token` for this account and store it on your data store.
 5. Subsquent API requests can be made on behalf of the authorized account using the token.

 ## 2. Integrating